airctic/icevision/CONTRIBUTING.md

 # Contribution Guide

 !!! info "We value your contribution"
-    We are both a welcoming and an open community.
     We warmly invite you to join us either as a user or a community contributor.
     We will be happy to hear from you.